Military History Tours Polygon Wood and Passchendaele (Belgium) 27 September – 10 October 2017

 This morning following breakfast, we head north to Ieper to prepare for the major service at Passchendaele where so many were lost in the mud of that battle.
 As we head north to Ieper we will visit the battlefield of Bullecourt.
 Dinner in our hotel.
 B/L/D

-This morning we will head further westwards out to Poperinge where during the War, being out of gun range it was an important rear recreation area for those out of the line.
+This morning we will head to Poperinge where during the War, being out of gun range, it was an important rear recreation area for those out of the line.
 There is also a dark part of its history due to the location of the execution post used by the British during by the War.
-We will return to Ieper where there will again be free time to enjoy this beautiful medieval town before dinner in our hotel.
+Dinner in our hotel.
 B/D

-After breakfast we have a change of pace today.
+After breakfast, we have a change of pace.
 Just relax or take your coach to Bruges for a sightseeing and shopping excursion where the lace and chocolates are said to be the best in the world.
-The coach will return to Ieper mid afternoon.
-Tonight we will officially attend the last post ceremony at the Menin Gate.
-B/D
+The coach will collect everyone and take you to leper late afternoon, where you are free to have dinner under your own arrangements and then attend the Last Post ceremony at the Menin Gate.
+B

 We spend this last day within the area of the Salient battles and visit Broodseinde Ridge, Menin Road, the Hooge Crater and Zonabeke.
-Broodseine Ridge was the most important of the Australians actions in 1917 and potentially the most decisive and Menin Road was one of the most famous names of the wartime Ieper Salient.
-The road runs from Ieper due east towards the frontline and was one of the main arteries of the entire battlefield.
+Broodseine Ridge was the most important of the Australians' actions in 1917 and potentially the most decisive.
+Menin Road was one of the most famous names of the wartime leper Salient.
+The road runs from leper due east towards the frontline and was one of the main arteries of the entire battlefield.
 Dinner in our hotel.
 B/L/D

 After breakfast we say farewell to the Ieper Salient as we head of to Brussels.
 The coach will have (2) drop points.
 You will be at the airport or downtown by 1300.
-B/L/D
+B

 1. GENERAL: This tour has been prepared by Military History Tours (MHT).